Explore Some Of These Top Things to Do in Aachen!

 You can’t go up the gate tower or anything but there is some information to read at the base.
 We wouldn’t say make a point of going but if you are walking to the main train station from the city centre, swing by for a look!

-The other gate is called the Ponttor and you can find it at the address below in the north end of the city centre.
+The other gate is called the Ponttor and you can find it at the address above in the north end of the city centre.

 Tour the Town Hall

-Also called the Rathaus in German, Aachen’s City Hall has an incredible history behind it.
+Also called the Rathaus in German, Aachen’s City Hall (known as the Aachen Rathaus) has an incredible history behind it.
 Located in the city centre beside the Marktplatz, it’s a very popular area for cafes and photographs.

 Inside the hall, you can join a guided tour or just pay 6 euro and do a self-guided walkthrough.
 We paid the entrance fees, grabbed an English brochure, and off we went!

-Not to give away to many details, but the building is sitting on the original foundations of the ‘Palace of Aachen’ that dates back to the year 800!
+Not to give away too many details, but the building is sitting on the original foundations of the ‘Palace of Aachen’ that dates back to the year 800!

 The fact that this exact area of the city (and of the region) has been so important for centuries really makes you feel like Aachen is more than just a small city to wander around.